-But what I didn’t talk about were some of the things that can potentially stand in your way that will resist your efforts to get out of debt.
+But what I didn't talk about were some of the things that can potentially cause resistance to your get out of debt efforts.

-Whenever you decide to do something that will radically change the way you live for the rest of your life, it rarely comes easy.
-There will always be beliefs, habits, people, and even physical processes that will work to scuttle your efforts at every turn.
+Whenever you decide to do something that radically changes the way you live your life, it rarely comes easy.
+There will always be beliefs, habits, people, and even physical processes that resist your efforts at every turn.

 To Get Out of Debt, You Have to Overcome Resistance

-But in order to succeed and reach your ultimate destination of debt freedom, you have to learn to counter that resistance and be an overcomer.
+But in order reach your ultimate destination of debt freedom, you have to counter that resistance and be an overcomer.

 As I see it, there are 3 types of resistance people generally encounter that stands in the way of getting out of debt and changing your financial life forever.

-These three types of resistance might not happen to everyone, but they are common enough that you’ll probably encounter at least one of them, if not all three.
+These three types of resistance might not affect everyone.
+But, they are common enough that you'll encounter at least one of them, if not all three.

-- Resistance From People- There may be certain people in your life that serve as resistance (intentionally or not) to you meeting your goal of debt freedom.
-The might say things like “No credit cards?
-That’s crazy!” or “You can’t get out of debt, it’s too hard.
-You want to live like a monk for the rest of your life?”, or any number of “reasons” that they can get into your head and cause you to second guess the path you’ve chosen.
+Resistance From People- There may be certain people in your life that serve as resistance (intentionally or not) to you achieving debt freedom.
+They might say things like “No credit cards?
+That's crazy!” or “You can't get out of debt, it's too hard.
+You want to live like a monk for the rest of your life?”, or any number of “reasons” that they can get into your head and cause you to second guess the path you've chosen.

-Or it could be that friend who calls you up for a day of mindless shopping or dinner at a nice restaurant.
-When you tell them that it’s just not in the budget right now, they try to convince you to do it anyway, saying “Just this once” or “Don’t you want to have any fun?”.
+Or, it could be that friend who calls you up for a day of mindless shopping or dinner at a nice restaurant.
+When you tell them it's just not in the budget right now, they try to convince you anyway, saying “Just this once” or “Don't you want to have any fun?”.

-These people may mean well in their own strange way, but if you let them influence you, they will derail your get out of debt train like a stray cow in the middle of the tracks.
+These people may mean well in their own strange way.
+But if you let them influence you, they'll derail your get out of debt train like a stray cow in the middle of the tracks.

-Solution: You have to let these people know, beyond a shadow of a doubt, that getting out of debt is a top priority for you, and you’d really like them to be on board with that.
-If they refuse to stop the negative talk and/or peer pressure, you may have to limit your contact with them for awhile or keep your conversations very light, avoiding any talk about money and getting out of debt at all costs.
+Solution: You have to let these people know, beyond a shadow of a doubt, that getting out of debt is a top priority for you.
+Tell them you'd really like them to be on board with that.
+If they refuse to stop the negative talk and/or peer pressure, you may have to limit your contact with them for awhile.
+Whn you're with them, keep your conversations light, avoiding conversations about money and getting out of debt at all costs.

-- Spiritual Resistance- Much like what happens with physical brain resistance, your spirit, and the enemy that can reside therein, may try to convince you that it’s too hard, you’ll never make it, or you’re not worthy to live a debt free life.
-Much like the physical battle in your brain I talked about above, the battle in your spirit can be just as difficult.
+Spiritual Resistance- Much like what happens with physical brain resistance, your spirit, and the enemy that resides therein, may try to convince you that it's too hard, you'll never make it, or you're not worthy to live a debt free life.
+Much like the physical battle in your brain, the battle in your spirit can be just as difficult.

 As they say, “Nothing good comes easy”

 Jacob was leaving a bad situation for the land that God promised him, but before he could cross over, he met with resistance, wrestling with a man throughout the night, never giving up.
-After his struggle was complete, he was allowed to cross over.
+After his struggle was complete, he was allowed to cross over into the land that was promised.
 God changed his name forever to Israel, and he became great.

 You can do it too!